No.1 – Conrad Salinger

 Sadly an obituary in the local newspaper at the time, only mentioned him as TV composer and his memory and legacy thereafter descended into obscurity, almost forgotten.
 His and MGM’s music department legacy were delivered the final nail in the coffin when MGM was subject to a corporate take over in the late 1960’s by Turner Entertainment.
 Eager to make cuts and savings, they saw the music library as a disposable commodity and on one morning in 1969, piled the whole music library into a truck where it was dumped and used as landfill for a new golf course.
 This is now viewed widely as the complete and utter destruction of a cultural vandalism.
 There were rooms and rooms of music at MGM, around 4,000,000 individual pieces of sheet music which made it one of the largest libraries of it’s kind in the world!
 Years and years of hard work, graft and painstaking talent, all lost in a single morning.

-Thankfully over the 50 years since his death, the likes of John Wilson and others have note by note transcribed MGM’s decadent music by ear, which came to a forefront at the 2009 BBC Prom, ‘A Celebration of Classic MGM Musicals’.
+Thankfully over the 50 years since his death, the likes of Christopher Palmer (Who reconstructed a whole album worth of Salinger’s MGM arrangements for Chandos records in the early 90’s), John Wilson and other highly skilled musicians have note by note transcribed MGM’s decadent music by ear, which came to a forefront at the 2009 BBC Prom, ‘A Celebration of Classic MGM Musicals’.
 Luckily, the task of reconstructing the orchestrations were made easier due to conductor reduced scores being located at various libraries in America, initially saved from the ‘destruction’ for copyright reasons.

 (Conrad Salinger with friend and MGM colleague, Johnny Green c.1930.
 Green was the Music Director at MGM, conducting most of the musicals from 1949 -1959 as well as arranging music too.
 Along with Salinger, he was partly responsible for that MGM sound, by re-seating some of the orchestral players.)